CrossforceStudios/RodbloganWarfare/_posts/2023-11-8-8-new-weapons-rb2.md

 This launcher is supposed to be the first alternative to the Panzerfuast 3 (as a whole).
 The last time it was in-game was in 2018, so this is a **MAJOR** comeback if successful.

 Either way, all of the aforementioned weapons will be bresent by the closing of Block II.
-AI will also receive the ability to use these and many other planned weapons.
+The AI will also receive the ability to use these and many other planned weapons.